 Enhancing spaced repetition with Brain Boost

-Brain Boost automatically creates interactive lessons based upon core, previously-learned content.
+Brain Boost spaced repetition app automatically creates interactive lessons based upon core, previously-learned content.
 Any course material that a learner has not completed successfully is repeated more frequently to encourage retention until it is locked into long-term memory.
 It glosses over content areas where the learner has already demonstrated retention in order to enhance learning efficiency and avoid distracting the user with content they already know.
 It uses the highly-regarded Supermemo SM-2 interval algorithm.

 Great with microlearning